leongold/dep-view/README.md

 dependency tree is returned.

-I'd like to showcase several methods for improving query latency and service scalability in a container environment.
+I'd like to showcase several methods for improving query latency and service scalability in a containerized environment.

 *how usable is this?*